-Maintaining a high level of OPSEC involves designing countermeasures based on threats that your website or application actually faces.
+Maintaining a high level of OPSEC involves designing countermeasures based on web application security vulnerabilities your product faces.
 You can find an illustration of a regular OPSEC process in Figure 1 below.

 Any risk assessment starts with identifying critical information.
 For an e-commerce website, this can be customer data such as credit card numbers, phone numbers, and addresses, or company-related information such as lists of suppliers, data on turnover or margins, or employee phone numbers.